youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 Keep in mind that the MFT is sometimes inaccurate regarding file modification.

-If the date of the first encrypted file doesn't seem right you can look for the first ransom note left by the ransomware as they are not modified nor encrypted.
+If the date of the first encrypted file doesn't seem right you can look for the first ransom note left by the ransomware as they are neither modified nor encrypted.

-Here it would give us a timeframe around 4 AM.
+Here it would give us a timeframe around 4 AM on January 07 2021.